regulator75/ferrite-os/README.md

 Inspiration for OS bringup taken from https://github.com/cfenollosa/os-tutorial

 ## Plan
-1. Create boot-sector and kernel that takes computer to 64 bit mode [DONE]
+- Create boot-sector and kernel that takes computer to 64 bit mode [DONE]
+- Get basic console output working [DONE]
+- Get basic input working [Not done.
+Keyboard interrupts are caught and show but not properly implemented.
+Also no shell to send to so pointless]
+- Get Memory layout for PC [Done]
+- Implement Malloc
+- Implement C++ test program to make sure "LIBC"-equivalents are there
-2. Get V8 building with custom toolchain with no libc to identify missing symbols for memory allocation etc
+- Get V8 building with custom toolchain with no libc to identify missing symbols for memory allocation etc
-3. Create LibC to fill in the gaps
-4. Real work begins.
+- Real work begins.

 ## Running
 1. Run qemu-system-x86_64 -fda obj/os.bin   (The -fda trick is apparantly a workaround as hightlighted in https://github.com/cfenollosa/os-tutorial/tree/master/07-bootsector-disk)
+2. Play with -m MEMORY to increase/decrease size of memory

-## Method for building V8
+## Method for building V8 [Not tried yet]
-- Script checks out V8
-- Script chekcs tool dependencies (My "Cross compilers")
-- Scripts configures build system to generate binary
+- This is TBD.
+Plan is to NOT fork V8 but rather pull a known copy, and then auto generate build scripts from that.

 ## Usefull links
 https://gitlab.com/noencoding/OS-X-Chromium-with-proprietary-codecs/wikis/List-of-all-gn-arguments-for-Chromium-build